zimmcoding22/Pole-Game/README.md

 ## Installation

 Download free on Apple App Store.
 Works on most iPhones.
+You may have to search "Jake Zimmerman Pole Game" to find it.